 - To be able to truly parallelize our code and leverage all the CPU cores available to our server.

 We were pretty confident that Rust could accomplish this.
-In our next post we’re going to show you exactly how to use Rust within your existing Ruby app.
+In our next post we explore how to use Rust within your existing Ruby app.